Copeland Falls waterfall

 What does this mean for your visit?

-Flow is well below normal for this time of year, so the waterfall may be a trickle.
-Water temperature is a bracing 55 degrees F, limit your time in the water.
+Flow is about average for this time of year.
+Water temperature is a refreshing 64 degrees F, good for a quick swim.
 Expect crystal clear visibility.
-PH is normal at 8.2 and mineral content is typical.
+PH is alkaline at 8.7 and mineral content is typical.

 Water Quality